 8.4 If the Committee does not within two (2) months after the date of the receipt of the written request proceed to convene an Extraordinary General Meeting, the members who requested for the Extraordinary General Meeting shall convene the Extraordinary General Meeting by giving ten (10) days' notice to voting members setting forth the business to be transacted and simultaneously posting the agenda on the Society's notice board.

 8.5 At least two (2) weeks’ notice shall be given of an Annual General Meeting and at least ten (10) days’ notice of an Extraordinary General Meeting.
-Notice Secretary to all voting members.
+Notice of meeting stating the date, time and place of meeting shall be sent by the Secretary to all voting members.
 The particulars of the agenda shall be posted on the Society's notice board four (4) days in advance of the meeting.

 8.6 Proxy voting shall not be allowed at all General Meetings.